gsoules/MkDocs/digital-archive/docs/archivist/vocabularies.md

 !!! note
     This section is only a draft, but hopefully it provides some useful information.

+-   The `Object` term is the only one used as either Type or Subject.
+That's because collections generally have either an actual object such as a hat, or they have a photographs of or documents about an object, for example a photograph of a hat worn by a famouse person, or an article about that hat, but the hat itself is not in the collection (or if it is, it's separate item).
+Note that a photograph that serves as a stand-in for an object, should have that object as its Type -- the Type should not be Photograph.
+-   A few collections contain very large objects such as a boat or a building.
+Because this is so rare for most collections, a full Type hierarchy is not provided for these objects.
+To accommodate these objects, the Type hierarchy contains:
+    -   `Object, Structure`
+    -   `Object, Transportation`
+    As a boat would have Type `Object, Transportation` and a church bulding would have Type `Object, Structure`.
+For these items, the Subject field can be used to qualify the Type.
+For example the Subject for the boat could be `Vessels, Boat, Peapod` and the Subject for the church could be `Structures, Ceremonial, Church`.
+-   If a collection contains many large objects, such as cars, the organization can add Type terms for various kinds of automobiles and map them to `Object, Transportation`.
+For example `Automobile, Electric` and `Automobile, Gasoline` could both be mapped to `Object, Transportation`
+-   Except for large objects like cars and buildings, in most cases, when an object's Type is specified using the `Object` hierarchy, there is no need, and in fact would be bad practice, to also provide a Subject.
+For example, Type `Object, Clothing, Hat, Bonnet` is self-explanatory, but `Object, Art, Sculpture, Carving` is not.
+For a carving, the Subject could be use to indicate what the carving is of, for example `Nature, Animals, Birds`.

+The idea is that any 3D object, whether a physical object in the collection, or a 2D object depicting or about the object, can easily be cataloged using either the Type and/or Subject `Object` hierarchy.

+Terms with an underline come from Nomenclature 4.0.
+You can click the term to learn more about it.

+---

 The Common Vocabulary Translator (CVT) translates the nearly 15,000 [Nomenclature 4.0](https://www.nomenclature.info/apropos-about.app?lang=en) terms into a simpler Common Vocabulary terms used in the Digital Archive.
 The hierarchy for a single Nomenclature can be up to six levels deep, though not every term uses all six levels.
 The levels are: